 Shanghai, China, was the host of the 2016 LoL MSI, where North America's Counter Logic Gaming lost decisively in a 3-0 game against SK Telecom T1, who took the world title.

 Riot released 21 patches, six new champions, and 25 new items.
-The 6 new champions include Kalista, Rek'Sai, Kindred, Ekko, Bard, and Tham Kench.
+The 6 new champions include Kalista, Rek'Sai, Kindred, Ekko, Bard, and Tahm Kench.
 This is also the season Riot introduced the Champion Mastery progression system and the One For All, Black Market Brawlers, and Nemesis Draft Game Modes.

 Season five was the inaugural year for LoL's Mid-Season Invitational, held in Florida with five qualifying teams.
 China's Edward Gaming won the inaugural MSI 3-2 against South Korean rivals SK Telecom T1.